Chapter 5120:1-1 Release

 (2) A written notice of the date on or about which the inmate shall be entitled under rule 5120:1-1-10 of the Administrative Code to another release hearing.

-(I) In the event a hearing is continued, notice of such continuance and the date of next hearing shall be sent provided to all interested parties at least three weeks prior to the date of the continued hearing and may be provided using electronic means.
+(J) In the event a hearing is continued, notice of such continuance and the date of next hearing shall be provided to the parties identified in paragraph (H) of this rule at least sixty days prior to the date of the continued hearing in the manner prescribed in that paragraph.

-(A) The parole board shall impose upon the releasee such conditions of release as it deems reasonably necessary to insure that the releasee will lead a law-abiding life and to assist him in so doing.
+(A) The parole board shall impose upon the releasee such conditions of release as it deems reasonably necessary to ensure that the releasee will lead a law-abiding life and to assist the releasee in leading a law-abiding life.

 (B) The parole board shall impose the following minimum conditions of release: